rinatkhaziev/wp-frontend-uploader/readme.txt

 }`

 == Changelog ==

+= 0.7.6 (Jul 9, 2014) =
+* Bugfix: issues with success_page redirecting to wrong url in subfolder multisite install

 = 0.7.5 (Apr 25, 2014) =
 * Bugfix: make sure that result of upload of post_media is success when uploading post but no files /props petsuka